mdn/content/files/en-us/web/security/mixed_content/index.md

 For example, images can be modified to give the user false or misleading information, or to change the apparent function of a button.

 "Mixed downloads" refer to resource downloads initiated from a secure context, but fetched over an insecure connection.
-These are share the same risks as mixed content: downloads appears to come secure origin, but could have been modified or viewed en-route.
+These are share the same risks as mixed content: downloads appears to come from a secure origin, but could have been modified or viewed en-route.

-You should avoid using mixed content and downloads in your websites!
+You should avoid using mixed content and mixed downloads in your websites!
-Browsers mitigate the risks of mixed content by requiring that browsers auto-upgrade image, video, and audio mixed content from HTTP to HTTPS, and block insecure requests for all other resource types.
+Browsers mitigate the risks of mixed content by auto-upgrading image, video, and audio mixed content requests from HTTP to HTTPS, and block insecure requests for all other resource types.
-They should also block _mixed downloads_.
+They should also block _mixed downloads_ by default.

 ## Types of mixed content

-Mixed content in a web page is divided into two categories: "upgradable content", which browsers should automatically upgraded from HTTP to HTTPS, and "blockable content", which should be blocked.
+Mixed content in a web page is divided into two categories: "upgradable content" and "blockable content".
+Browsers should automatically upgrade requests for upgradable content from HTTP to HTTPS, and block requests for the blockable content.

 This approach ensures that all content in a secure context is either loaded via a secure channel or blocked, which is safer for users than displaying a mix of secure and insecure content, and less disruptive than breaking web pages by blocking absolutely all insecure content.